 Fully Static Linking¶

 A fully statically linked program has no dynamic library dependencies at all.
+This is useful for delivering portable, pre-compiled binaries.
 Prominent examples of fully statically linked Crystal programs are the

 shards binaries from the official distribution packages.

 In order to link a program fully statically, all dependencies need to be available as static libraries at compiler time.
 This can be tricky sometimes, especially with common

 libc implementation on Linux systems.
 Unfortunately, it doesn't play nicely with static linking and it's highly discouraged.